 - Download as an MP3 by right-clicking here and choosing “save as/save link as”.

 Want to hear more from another Shakespeare teacher and actor?
-Check out my convo with Armin Shimerman, famous for playing “Quark” on Star Trek: Deep Space Nine.
+Check out my talk with Armin Shimerman, famous for playing “Quark” on Star Trek: Deep Space Nine.

 QUESTION OF THE DAY: What was your favorite quote or lesson from this episode?
 Please let us know in the comments.